Telehealth saves time, money and stress

 - Family members are welcome to attend

 No problem!
 We see patients without Medicare cards, such as overseas visitors.
-These consults are not Medicare rebateable.
-Instead, you simply pay for the consult.
+These consults are not Medicare rebatable.
+Instead, you simply pay the standard fee for the consultation.